-People who live with those who are clinically vulnerable or clinically extremely vulnerable can attend the workplace but should ensure they maintain good prevention practice in the workplace and home settings.
+People who live with those who are clinically extremely vulnerable or clinically vulnerable can attend the workplace.

 Staff who are pregnant

 As a general principle, pregnant women are in the 'clinically vulnerable' category and are advised to follow the relevant guidance available for clinically-vulnerable people.